 Introduction

 The aim of our project was to distinguish five different hand signs using machine learning.
-At the beginning of the semester, we had to decide if we wanted to do our project in physics and rebuild a historical physics experiment or if we wanted to learn about machine learning in applied mathematics.
+At the beginning of the semester, we had to decide if we wanted to do our project in physics and rebuild a historical physics experiment or if we wanted to learn more about machine learning in applied mathematics.
 For Finian the decision on machine learning was clear from the beginning on, because he is interested in computer science and could imagine studying a similar topic.
 For Mailin the decision was harder.
 She was interested in both topics, but in the end, she decided to improve her programming skills.
 We started in class to program a principal component analysis (PCA) algorithm from scratch.
-This included multiple theory inputs and worksheets where we could step by step learn the function of the algorithm.
-After we finished the basic algorithm, we had to pair up.
-For us it was clear that we would work together.
+This included multiple theory inputs and worksheets where we could step by step learn the functionality of the algorithm.

-We could then use this basic algorithmfor our own project and optimize it for our own needs.
+We then used this basic algorithm as a starting point for our own project and optimized it for our needs.

 The idea for distinguishing different hand sings was set very fast.
 We did a short brainstorming session with all the ideas which we had in mind.
-We had a lot of different ideas but soon concluded that we find the topic of hand recognition interesting.
+We had a lot of different ideas but soon concluded that we find the topic of hand recognition the most interesting.
 Different ideas for working with hands came into our minds.
 To distinguish different hands was for us a bit boring so we thought of other ways and emojis came into the discussion.
-We thought about comparing our hands to emojis, but we turned down this idea, but tthe emojis were used as an inspiration for our decision on the different hand signs.
-We decided on five different hand signs.
+We thought about comparing our hands to emojis, but we turned down this idea.
+The emojis were then used as an inspiration for our decision on the different hand signs.
+Finally, we decided on five different hand signs.

-We Wecreated our own data set and optimized our code.
+Throughout the project we created our own data set and optimized our code.

-Because we had an efficient way of creating our own data set, we had enough time and motivation to write an additional algorithm.
+Because we implemented an efficient way of creating our own data set, we had enough time and motivation to write an additional algorithm as comparator.
 After some evaluation we decided to implement the k-means clustering algorithm.
-We got a short input for this algorithm and then used those ideas to program it ourselves.
+We got a short theory input by Mrs. Steiner for this algorithm and then used those ideas to program it ourselves from scratch.

-Leitfrage
+“Leitfrage”

-We formulated our Leitfrage right at the beginning of programming our own algorithm.
-After we decided on our topic the questions of whether the algorithm could distinguish different hand signs of the same hand came up.
-Our final Leitfrage was „How can we distinguish different hand signs using PCA and the same hand?“ After working on the algorithm we saw that the algorithm worked on the same hand and decided to include more hands and tested it on an unknown hand.
-Due to a fast implementation of the PCA algorithm we extended the idea behind our Leitfrage and included a second algorithm, the K-Means clustering algorithm.
-While working on ourour project our Leitfrage was answered and also edextended.
+We formulated our “Leitfrage” right at the beginning of programming our algorithm.
+After we decided on our topic, the questions of whether the algorithm could distinguish different hand signs of the same hand came up.
+Our final “Leitfrage” was „How can we distinguish different hand signs using PCA and the same hand? “ After working on the algorithm, we saw that the algorithm can work on the same hand and decided to include more hands and tested it on an unknown hand.
+Due to a fast implementation of the PCA algorithm we extended the idea behind our “Leitfrage” and included a second algorithm, the K-Means clustering algorithm.
+Throughout the project we were able to answer the “Leitfrage” but also extend it as described above.

 Theory and Results